Berkanktk/CyberSecurity/README.md

 `-c` count number of bytes
 `-w` count number of words
 `-m` count number of characters
+## cut
+Cut parts of lines from specified files or piped data and print the result to standard output.

+**Syntax**
+`cut OPTION FILE`

+**Example usage**
+`/etc/passwd | cut -d":" -f1`

+**Options**
+`-f` - Select by specifying a field, a set of fields, or a range of fields.
+This is the most commonly used option.
+`-c` - Select by specifying a character, a set of characters, or a range of characters.
+`-d`  - Specify a delimiter that will be used instead of the default “TAB” delimiter.
+## tr
+Another possibility to replace certain characters from a line with characters defined by us is the tool tr

+**Example usage**
+Change delimeter from ":" to " " (space).
+`tr ":" " "`

+Change from lowercase to uppercase
+`tr 'a-z' 'A-Z`
+## column
+Since such results can often have an unclear representation, the tool column is well suited to display such results in tabular form using the "`-t`"

+**Example usage:**
+`column -t`
+## awk
+Awk is a utility that enables a programmer to write tiny but effective programs in the form of statement

+**Example usage**
+`awk '{print $1, $2}`

+`$0`: Represents the entire line of text.
+`$1`: Represents the first field.
+`$2`: Represents the second field.
+`$7`: Represents the seventh field.
+`$45`: Represents the 45th field.
+`$NF`: Stands for “number of fields,” and represents the last field.
+## sed
+sed looks for patterns we have defined in the form of regular expressions (regex) and replaces them with another pattern that we have also defined

+**Example usage**
+Replace the word "bin" with "BK."
+`sed 's/bin/BK/g'`

+The "s" flag at the beginning stands for the substitute command.
+Then we specify the pattern we want to replace.
+After the slash (/), we enter the pattern we want to use as a replacement in the third position.
+Finally, we use the "g" flag, which stands for replacing all matches.
 ## whoami
 Find out what user we're currently logged in as
 ## uname